Photo: Joerg Letz

 Valtteri Raekallio is based in Helsinki and one of the most prominent Finnish choreographers of his generation.

 His choreographic work explores the boundaries between multiple art forms.
 He creates bold performances that combine complex narratives and themes with strong visual imagery and well crafted movement.
 He is also an internationally recognized teacher in high demand at dance workshops and universities.

-In 2019 he received the City of Helsinki Artist of the Year award.
+Finland’s Minister of Science and Culture awarded the Finland Prize to the dance company Raekallio Corp. in 2019.
+The same year Valtteri Raekallio received the City of Helsinki Artist of the Year award.
 In 2018 he was an Aerowaves Twenty 18 artist and the performance Oneiron was selected for the Ice Hot Nordic Dance Platform in Reykjavik.
 In 2017 Raekallio was awarded a five-year Finnish State Grant for Artists and the Uusimaa Cultural Prize.

 Photo: Miika Storm